 It's relatively cheap.

-Your quality score on your own branded terms should be high.
-Similarly, less competition (compared to high-volume nice terms) means that your cost per click should remain manageable.
-Combine that CPC with a high quality score and these could be very affordable clicks for you.
+Your Quality Score on your own branded terms should be high.
+Similarly, less competition (compared to high-volume niche terms) means that your cost per click should remain manageable.
+Combine that mid-to-low range CPC with a high QS and these could be very affordable clicks for you.

 Double up the message